torgbuiedunyenyo/infinite-book/world_document.md

 ### Tan

-Tan is a young woman from the future, somewhere around 2150.
+Tan is a young woman from the future.
 Her father is a powerful executive at the leading PRMTT company.
 She has grown up wealthy, privileged, and educated in temporal mechanics.
-She can navigate PRMTTs intuitively, and read temporal maps fluently.
+She can operate PRMTTs fluently and read temporal maps with ease.

 She comes to 2025 Oakland as a tourist, initially.
 It's a popular destination—gritty, authentic, a taste of the "real" past before it became too transformed.
 She's been to other eras, other places.
 She's comfortable traveling through time in a way Jay will never be.